dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/primer.md

 3. Tests should be *portable* and *reusable*.
 Google has m_a lot of code that is platform-neutral; its tests should also be platform-neutral.
-GoogleTest works on different OSes, with different compilers, with or without exceptions, so GoogleTest tests can work with m_a variety of configurations.
+GoogleTest works on different OSes, with different compilers, with or without exceptions, so GoogleTest tests can work with m_a variety of registry.
 4. When tests fail, they should provide as much *information* about the problem as possible.
 GoogleTest doesn'type stop at the first test failure.
 Instead, it only stops the current test and continues with the next.
 You can also set up